 I have wanted to visit the Poinsett Bridge in upstate South Carolina for a while now.
 Sometimes we miss landmarks such as this and they are right in our own backyard, so to speak.
 We’ve passed the road leading to this landmark the past few weekends traveling back and forth between home and our camping excursions.

-camping excursions.
 I was however corrected, that it is “glamping”, when there is a camper with air conditioning, a bathroom, and kitchen.
 You see, I had never been camping and refused to ever go if I had to sleep in a tent.
 I mean it’s the South and it’s hot here in summer.
 I consider air conditioning a necessity of life.

 The Poinsett Bridge is considered to be the oldest bridge in South Carolina and was built in 1820.
 I may even be the oldest in the southeast.
 It’s a true historical landmark and amazingly mesmerizing to see in person.
 The skill of the construction that has allowed it to last centuries is something I find amazing.